 - According to Archdiocesan guidelines, Scantron® tests are administered at the beginning and end of each school year to measure student progress.
 These standardized tests are given to grades 2-8.
 They are done on a computer and are adaptive tests for each student.
 Select students are also tested in January.
 Benchmark tests may also be given. - Diagnostic tests which accompany the textbooks are given in connection with each level or unit. - The High School Placement Test (HSPT) is administered in the winter for eighth graders.
-A practice HSPT is given to seventh graders in the Spring. - While informal evaluations take place all year round, a formal evaluation is administered to the Junior Kindergarten children in the spring to determine the students' readiness for success in the formal Kindergarten school program. - Junior Kindergarten children are given a test within the first 90 days of the start of school.
-This test is mandated by the State of Maryland to identify any potential academic problems so they may be addressed early by state programs. - As a rule, we do not accept new students in Grades 7 and 8.
-New students to St. John the Evangelist School in Grades 4 to 6 are required to take a standardized reading and math test.
+A practice HSPT is given to seventh graders in the Spring. - While informal evaluations take place all year round, a formal evaluation is administered to the PreKindergarten children in the spring to determine the students' readiness for success in the formal Kindergarten school program. - PreKindergarten children are given an assessment within the first 90 days of the start of school.
+This test is mandated by the State of Maryland to identify any potential academic problems so they may be addressed early by state programs. - New students to St. John the Evangelist School in Grades 4 to 8 are required to take a standardized reading and math test.
 Prospective students in Grades 1, 2, and 3 are evaluated by the teacher whose room the child visits for a day, and reading and math tests may be given if deemed helpful for evaluation.
 A formal conference with the parents is also held for these students.
-Students new to Grades 1 through 6 are admitted on the condition that they maintain the academic and discipline standards of this school.
+All new students are admitted on the condition that they maintain the academic and discipline standards of this school.